-The Maxxis DHF was a game changer when it first appeared and it’s continued to dominate the trail and hardcore front tire market for well over a decade.
+The Maxxis Minion DHF was a game changer when it first appeared and it’s continued to dominate the trail and hardcore front tire market for well over a decade.
 A faster roll than you’d expect for the great directional and cornering grip it gives means it works both ends too.
-Add a wide range of carcass and compound options and if I had to pick a single (cost no object) tire for every situation it would be this one, which is why I rate it as one of the best mountain bike tires available.
+Add a wide range of carcass and compound options and if I had to pick a single (cost no object) tire for every situation it would be this one, which is why I rate the Minion DHF as one of the best mountain bike tires available and it is a great trail tire or gravity option.

 The key to the DHF’s easier roll compared to its DHR sibling is the slightly elongated, ramped knobs which mean smaller gaps.
 The alternate split pair are deeply cloven front to rear too, effectively creating four smaller blade blocks that also give extra directional bite.
 The way those blocks can splay also partially closes what could otherwise be a grip gap over to the alternate split block and L shaped side knobs that fan out from the shoulders.
 It's a side pattern so good it was moved across onto the DHR II to give the same aggressive cornering bite front and rear.